 - Can I combine it with other methods of pain relief?

 - When during labor is the method available?

 - What if it doesn't work?

 - Will I be able to breast-feed my baby after delivery?

 Talk to your labor partner about your plan for pain relief before you go into labor.
 Review your plan with your health care team when you arrive at the hospital or birthing center to give birth.
 Remember, you're free to request pain relief at any point during labor and delivery.
+It's rarely too late for help.
 Trust your health care team to provide you with information about your options as your labor progresses — and trust yourself to make your own choices when it comes to pain management.

 - Volmanen P, et al. Alternative to neuraxial analgesia for labor.
 Current Opinion in Anaesthesiology.
 2011;24:235.